Pylons Project FAQ¶

 How does "The Pylons Project" relate to Pylons-the-web-framework?¶

 The Pylons Project was founded by the people behind the Pylons web framework to develop web application framework technology in Python.
-Rather than focusing on a single web framework, the Pylons Project will develop a collection of related technologies.
+Rather than focusing on a single web framework, the Pylons Project develops a collection of related technologies.

-The first package from the Pylons Project will be the Pyramid web framework.
-Other packages will be added to the collection over time, including higher-level components, applications and other frameworks which rely on a particular persistence mechanism (Pyramid does not).
+The first package from the Pylons Project is the Pyramid web framework.
+Other packages will be added to the collection over time, including higher-level components, applications, and other frameworks which rely on a particular persistence mechanism (Pyramid does not).
 Ben Bangert, the Pylons web framework project lead, is already aiming to develop layers above the core web framework.